stephen--/CatFeederAlerts/README.md

   <li>It has a measurable current change</li>
   <li>It only activates when a meal is being dispensed</li>
 </ul>
 On the down side, a turning motor does not guarantee a meal.
-I would have to keep an eye out for the food level - but I do that now anyway, so onward!
+I would have to keep an eye out for the food level - but I do that now anyway.

+The solution is an automatic monitoring system using nothing more than a $15 Smartthings sensor and a super cheap photo coupler.
+It sends email and text notifications if a meal is missed.

 <H1>Wiring The Sensor</H1>
 I purchased a <a href="https://www.amazon.com/gp/product/B06XDJ3KYC/">Visonic MCT-343 E</a>, I have already worked with these before so I knew I could simply solder wires to the points A & B.